AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 Read the [GraphQL documentation](https://developer.adobe.com/commerce/webapi/graphql/) to understand how to query and send the headers that are needed for generating API requests.

-To allow Catalog Service through a firewall, add `commerce.adobe.io` to the allow list.
+To allow Catalog Service through a firewall, add `commerce.adobe.io` to the allowlist.

 ## Catalog Service and API Mesh